clodiop/MazeGen/README.md

 ![app screenshot](https://raw.githubusercontent.com/danieljo12/MazeGen/master/image.png)

 The light blue line is not apart of the application.
-Its just to indicate that it actually gens working mazes
+It just indicates that it actually generates working mazes

 ## How to change MazeGen Generated values